Abdillahi-A/CapitalCityChallengeWithAPI/README.md

 ## Notes:

 This initial proejct used the requests library to pull in data on cities from a RESTAPI instead of hardcoding data.
-However, after revisiting the roject in 2023 I realsied that API was no longer free.
+However, after revisiting the project in 2023 I realised that API was no longer free.
 Thus, my code was broken.
-As such, I recently recoded it using a different API, but this time hardcoding the data from the API into my own dataset.
+As such, I recently re-factored it using a different API, but this time hardcoding the data from the API into my own dataset.
+The continents.py file does this hardcoding and has already been run for you, with the outputs being placed in the data.json file.

 ## Requirements:
 `pip install fuzzywuzzy`